Amena Khan Steps Down From Her L'Oréal Campaign Following Backlash

 This story was originally published January 18, 2018.

-History has just been made: Amena Khan is officially the first woman wearing a hijab to star in a major haircare campaign.
-L’Oréal Paris Elvive teamed up with a group of British ambassadors and influencers for its latest ad, "to celebrate and explore their unique — sometimes tricky — but ultimately incredible relationship they have with their hair."
-The campaign, which was shot by photographer Rankin, features the Muslim model in a pink headscarf and matching lip shade.
+Amena Khan has made history by being the first woman wearing a hijab to star in a major haircare campaign.
+L’Oréal Paris Elvive teamed up with a group of British ambassadors and influencers for its latest ad, "to celebrate and explore their unique – sometimes tricky – but ultimately incredible relationship they have with their hair."
+The campaign, which was shot by photographer Rankin, features the Muslim influencer in a pink headscarf and matching blush lip shade.

-The campaign is just the latest in a series of moves toward inclusivity and diversity by L’Oréal.
-Evolving its signature "Because you're worth it" slogan to "Because we're all worth it," the drugstore giant is obviously putting representation front and center — doing away with the outdated beauty ideals of the past.
+The Elvive multimedia campaign is just the latest in a series of moves towards inclusivity and diversity by L’Oréal.
+Evolving their signature "Because you're worth it" slogan to "Because we're all worth it," the haircare giant is obviously putting representation front and centre, no longer focusing on the Eurocentric ideals of beauty we've seen in the past.

 Advertisement